Lonlysoft/Funky_Pack/README.md

 - The animation system structure has been rewritten;
 - Dynny's spritesheet was updated again, but unfortunately, it still has incomplete animations;
+- Dynny's sprite sizing within the game is now realigned to 1.5 TILE_SIZE.
+It results in him being bigger in screen, but that's not a problem tho...
 - New systems were added on the Waiter mini-game, for now still inaccessible, but for the better I guess...
 - New music system added, but currently just in the title screen.
 Soundtrack and sound effects are still in production;